iterative/dvc.org/content/blog/2021-07-16-july-21-dvc-heartbeat.md

 is the third teammate joining us from Spain! 🇪🇸 And also the third David!
 He hails from Galicia and has been an active member of our Community for over two years.
-We are so excited to have him join the team as a software enginer where he will work to improve DVC Live.
-When he's not contributing to DVC, David likes to go climbing, surfing or just hiking whenever he can.
+We are so excited to have him join the team as a software enginer where he will wor<span style="color:purple">**k**</span> to improve DVC Live.
+When he's not contributing to DVC, David likes to go climbing, surfing or just hiking whenever he can!
+Welcome David!

 ## Open Positions